cfareste/Inception/README.md

 service mariadb stop
 mariadbd
 ~~~
 5. Now doesn't work because mariadb-secure-installation expects a tty and not a heredoc.
-So we need to do the operations manually:
+So we need to do the operations manually: <br/>
 https://stackoverflow.com/questions/24270733/automate-mysql-secure-installation-with-echo-command-via-a-shell-script <br/>
 and going to mariadb container and doing cat /usr/bin/mariadb-secure-installation, copying the queries <br/>
-final result:
+Final result:
 ~~~
 intialize_service()
 {